networknt/light-4j/docs/content/architecture/gateway.md

 against the decentralized principle of microservices architecture.

 In my framework, the solution is to move all the cross cutting concerns to the API framework and APIs are built on top of the framework.
-In another world, a distributed gateway.
+In another word, a distributed gateway.
 Here is a diagram to show you client calls API A and API A calls API B and API C and API B calls API D.